fstark/macflim/README.md

 * The source code and binaries for "Mini MacFlim", a low-memory version of the popular video player for the vintage mac.

-* The source code and binary for the XCMD to play a flim from HyperCard (BEWARE: Alpha state for feedback -- leaks memory)
+* The source code and binary for the XCMD to play a flim from HyperCard.

 * The source code of flimmaker, the command line encoder.
 It runs on Mac and Linux (and could probably compiled on windows with a C++20 compiler).